haesleinhuepf/git-bob/README.md

 git-bob comment
 ```

-If you want to ask git-bob for a review of a pull-request, you can use the `review` trigger word:
+If you want to ask git-bob for a review of a pull-request, you can use the `review` trigger word.
+Also make sure mention explictly what you want to be reviewed.

 ```
-git-bob review
+git-bob review this PR.
+Check code quality and comments.
 ```

 After some back-and-forth discussion, you can also use the `solve` trigger word (or aliases `implement`, `apply`) make git-bob solve an issue and send a pull-request.